kottans/frontend/tasks/html-css-popup.md

 1. Great job!
 Go ahead and share your progress with others – post a message in [course channel][chat]:
    `HTML-CSS-Popup — #done` (or `HTML-CSS-Popup — #p2p_done` if you are p2p course student) and add the link to your repo. **This step is important, as it helps mentors to track your progress!**

-When you finish this task you can proceed to the next one.

 ## Done?